smithashley/Adventureworks-ELTL/README.md

 ## Data Lake Architecture
 ![](insert screenshot here)

-- Raw: Data is copied from original format
+- Raw_data: Data is copied from original format

-- Structured: Schema and data types are defined, unnecessary columns are removed, and format is standardized
+- Structured_data: Schema and data types are defined, unnecessary columns are removed, and format is standardized

-- Curated: This layer is optimised for analytics so data is denormalized in star schema
+- Curated_data: This layer is optimised for analytics so data is denormalized in star schema

 ![](insert data model here)